avionmission/smartfeedai/README.md

 Personal blogs provide a unique perspective that AI cannot replicate.
 Contrary to fear-mongering that blogging will see a decline because of Ai, Ai can assist readers who love online reading by providing short summaries of articles that they might be interested in, this is what SmartFeedAi does.

+### To run the docker image of this application: `docker run --rm -p 3000:3000 avionmission/smartfeedai:latest`

 ## Getting Started

 In the project directory, you can run: